AncientDefender/Group-Theory/README.md

 ### `symmetric_groups-retrospective.py`

 - **Dynamic Matrix Generation**: Generates new matrices by inserting elements into every possible position in the rows.
+- **Timeout**:  Uses multithreading with a timeout to ensure prompt responses and minimize cases when input is delayed.

 ### `symmetric_groups-ghost_legs.py`